Aadarsh131/The-Rust-programming-language/Chapter 03. Common Programming Concepts/3.5 Control flow/controlFlow.md

-## Takeaways from this section, which was different from the usual way
+## Takeaways from this section, which was different from the usual way of C/C++

 ```rust
 fn main() {